lumtis/ethboards/README.md

 ## State channel

 The games are automatically made fast and cheap to play through the use of state channels.
-A server store into a database all the state transitions for each game.
+A server stores into a database all the state transitions for each game.
 The state transitions are signed and are used when a player claim victory.

 The server for the state channels storage can be found here: https://github.com/ltacker/ethboards-statechannels